awesometic/nestjs-ip-filter/README.md

 ### Inject IpFilterService

-If you want, you can inject `IpFilterService` into your code and can see current options you put when you initilize it.
+If you want, you can inject `IpFilterService` into your code and can see current options you put when you initialize it.
 And, you can set the whitelist and the blacklist too.

 Inject the service using the `IPFILTER_TOKEN` module.